ChamberZ1/network-adblocker/README.md

 In the digital age, data gathering, tracking, and ads are massive revenue streams for corporate giants.
 Roughly ~75% of Google’s revenue and ~98% of Meta’s revenue come from advertising, so it’s no surprise that the modern web is packed with trackers and junk we never asked for.

-For people who value privacy and cleaner pages, tools like Pi-hole (and uBlock Origin in the browser, though that’s outside the scope of this project) can make a huge difference.
+For people who value privacy and cleaner pages, tools like Pi-hole (and the uBlock Origin browser extension, though that’s outside the scope of this project) can make a huge difference.
 Pi-hole is a DNS-based filtering tool, designed for Linux systems, that’s primarily used as a network-wide ad and tracker blocker.

 In this repo, I document my process of: